LinkedIn Automation · Safety Guide

 You send more than 50 connection requests per week

-At higher volumes, the IP and fingerprint consistency of cloud tools becomes a meaningful safety advantage.
-Extensions running at volume from a residential IP show activity patterns that deviate from normal LinkedIn browsing, which increases restriction risk over time.
+At over 50 requests/week, dedicated IPs and no browser fingerprinting become meaningful advantages.
+Extensions at volume show activity patterns that deviate from normal LinkedIn browsing and increase restriction risk over time.

 See Expandi →